nottoseethesun/.emacs-/README.md

 The `.emacs_centos-5` file is rather out of date at this point, but should still work.

 The `.emacs` file can be adopted wholesale.
 But as a rule of thumb, only add code into your `.emacs` file that you fully understand.
-So often, the adoption model is to try out select segments of other `.emacs` files one at a time.
+So, often, the adoption model is to try out select segments of other `.emacs` files one at a time.

 Usage
 =====